shinoj-kr/shinojkr_bitsom_ba_2511554_part3_regression_insights/outputs/final_recommendation.md

 # Final Recommendation

-## Task 9: Business Recommendations Based on Regression Analysis

-### 1. Which factors appear most strongly associated with monthly sales?

-The regression analysis indicates that **Footfall** is the strongest factor associated with monthly sales.
-It consistently demonstrated the highest explanatory power across both the simple and multiple regression models and remained highly statistically significant (p-value = 5.70E-96).

-**Marketing Spend** also showed a positive and statistically significant relationship with monthly sales (p-value = 1.07E-15), indicating that increased marketing investment contributes to higher sales.

-The regional dummy variables **Region_West** and **Region_South** were also statistically significant, suggesting that stores located in these regions generally achieve higher monthly sales than stores in the reference region (East).
+The regression analysis identified **Footfall** as the strongest factor associated with monthly sales.
+It consistently demonstrated the highest explanatory power across both the simple and multiple regression models and remained highly statistically significant (p-value = 5.70E-96). **Marketing Spend** also showed a positive and statistically significant relationship with monthly sales (p-value = 1.07E-15), indicating that increased marketing investment contributes to higher sales.
+In addition, the regional dummy variables **Region_West** and **Region_South** were statistically significant, suggesting that stores operating in these regions generally achieve higher monthly sales than stores in the reference region (East).

----

-### 2. Which variables should leadership focus on?

-Based on the regression results, leadership should prioritize the following business factors:

-* Increasing customer footfall through customer acquisition and retention initiatives.
-* Investing in effective marketing campaigns to support sales growth.
-* Studying the operational practices of stores in the West and South regions to identify strategies that can be implemented in other regions.
-* Monitoring customer satisfaction as an important business metric, even though it was not statistically significant in the current regression model.
+Based on these findings, leadership should primarily focus on initiatives that increase customer footfall through customer acquisition and retention strategies, as footfall is the strongest predictor of monthly sales.
+Continued investment in effective marketing campaigns is also recommended because marketing spend demonstrates a significant positive contribution to sales performance.
+Furthermore, management should evaluate the operational practices of stores located in the West and South regions to identify successful strategies that can be adopted in other regions.
+Although Customer Rating was not statistically significant in the current model, it should continue to be monitored as an important customer experience metric that may influence long-term business performance.

-These factors provide the greatest opportunity to improve monthly sales according to the regression analysis.

----

-### 3. Which variables should not be over-interpreted?

-The regression analysis indicates that **Customer Rating** and **Region_North** should not be over-interpreted.
+The regression analysis also indicates that **Customer Rating** and **Region_North** should not be over-interpreted.
 Although both variables have positive regression coefficients, their p-values are greater than 0.05, indicating that there is insufficient statistical evidence to conclude that they significantly influence monthly sales in the current model.

-Management should therefore avoid making major business decisions based solely on these variables without additional supporting evidence.
+Strategic decisions should therefore not rely solely on these variables without additional supporting evidence.

----

-### 4. What business action would you recommend?

-Based on the regression findings, the following business actions are recommended:

-* Increase initiatives that drive customer footfall, as it is the strongest predictor of monthly sales.
-* Continue investing in marketing activities that demonstrate measurable returns.
-* Evaluate the successful business practices of stores in the West and South regions and consider implementing similar strategies in other regions.
-* Continue collecting additional operational and customer data to improve future predictive models and support more informed business decisions.
+To improve business performance, the organization should prioritize initiatives that increase customer traffic, continue investing in marketing activities that demonstrate measurable returns, and replicate successful operational practices observed in the West and South regions.
+In addition, collecting more operational, promotional, pricing, and customer-related data will help improve future predictive models and support more informed business decision-making.

----

-### 5. What risks or limitations should leadership keep in mind?

-Although the multiple regression model performs well, several limitations should be considered:

-* The model explains approximately **79.24%** of the variation in monthly sales, indicating that other factors not included in the dataset may also influence sales.
-* Regression analysis identifies statistical relationships but cannot capture every business condition affecting store performance.
-* Some variables, such as Customer Rating and Region_North, were not statistically significant and should therefore be interpreted cautiously.
-* Prediction errors observed in the residual analysis indicate that certain stores may be affected by additional business factors not represented in the current model.

-Leadership should use the regression model as one component of decision-making rather than as the sole basis for business decisions.

----

-### 6. Why does regression show association but not automatically prove causation?

-Regression analysis measures the strength and direction of relationships between variables, but it does not establish that one variable directly causes changes in another.
+While the multiple regression model performs well, leadership should recognize its limitations.
+The model explains approximately **79.24%** of the variation in monthly sales (R-squared = 0.7924), indicating that approximately **20.76%** of the variation is influenced by factors not included in the current dataset.
+Regression analysis identifies statistical relationships but cannot capture every business condition affecting store performance.
+Customer Rating and Region_North were not statistically significant and should therefore be interpreted cautiously.
+The residual analysis also identified observations with relatively large prediction errors, suggesting that certain stores may be affected by additional business factors not represented in the model.
+Consequently, the regression model should be used as a decision-support tool rather than the sole basis for business decisions.

-For example, while higher footfall is strongly associated with higher monthly sales, the regression model alone cannot prove that increasing footfall will always cause sales to increase.
-Other factors, such as promotions, product assortment, pricing strategies, local market conditions, and economic influences, may also contribute to sales performance.
+It is also important to recognize that regression analysis demonstrates **association rather than causation**.
+Although higher footfall is strongly associated with increased monthly sales, the analysis alone cannot prove that increasing footfall will always cause sales to increase.
+Other business factors, including promotional activities, product assortment, pricing strategies, local market conditions, competitor actions, and broader economic influences, may also contribute to sales performance.
+These factors should be considered alongside the regression results when developing business strategies.

-Therefore, regression results should be interpreted as evidence of association rather than proof of cause-and-effect relationships.

----

-## Final Recommendation

-The multiple regression model is recommended as the final predictive model because it provides the highest explanatory power (R-squared = 0.7924) while incorporating multiple business factors.
-The analysis demonstrates that customer footfall, marketing spend, and regional differences are the most important drivers of monthly sales.
-Leadership should prioritize initiatives that increase customer traffic, optimize marketing investments, and leverage successful regional business practices, while continuing to evaluate additional business factors that may further improve sales prediction and decision-making.
+Overall, the **Multiple Linear Regression** model is recommended as the final predictive model because it provides the highest explanatory power among all evaluated models while incorporating multiple business factors.
+The analysis demonstrates that customer footfall, marketing spend, and regional differences are the primary drivers of monthly sales.
+By focusing on increasing customer traffic, optimizing marketing investments, leveraging successful regional practices, and continuously improving data collection and model development, management can make more informed decisions that support sustainable business growth.